Miguel-S-V/COSC4370/README.md

-# COSC 4370 HW Submissions

-HW1
+# Computer Graphics

-Homework for Computer Graphics
+Diffrent assignments implementing Computer Graphics fundementals HW1

 This assignment can be compiled using g++ hw1.cpp
 The algorithm is a direct implementation from the reading provided